Author: Elliott Long

 Omega Cyber Unit – Part 1 “The Question”

+Of course, as already warned, this is an impossible question to answer.
+Why would we ever get rid of any cybersecurity product, especially if it’s already paid for?
+Even if a contribution to our overall security is ever so small, even unknown, we would probably still hold onto and maintain our older legacy security solutions, if for no other reason than superstition.
+In the end, we would likely keep any security product that can potentially keep our business safe.
 However, this question means to explore that difficult theoretical space: What if you only had one product left?
-You choose what goes and what stays and to make this more philosophically pertinent, let’s say you can’t quit your job and have to live with the consequences, perhaps getting fired if you choose poorly.
-With what is left after making your choices, you are still responsible to maintaining security.
-Let’s slowly cull the layers of the cyber-defense you accumulated, not in the sense of a cyber strip show, but in order to bare your cyber-soul and reveal your cyber-soulmate.
+You choose what goes and what stays, and to make this more philosophically pertinent, let’s say you can’t quit your job and have to live with the consequences, perhaps getting fired if you chose poorly.
+With what is left after making your choices, you are still responsible for maintaining security.
+Let us slowly cull the layers of the cyber-defense you accumulated, not in the sense of a cyber strip show, but in order to bare your cyber-soul and reveal your cyber-soulmate.

 Omega Cyber Unit – Part 2 “The Vendor”

 Yes, I heard that scream of injustice and I don’t blame you blaming me for tossing out all of the up-and-comers, however, true to this experimental question, up-and-comers are not what you want protecting your network when reducing your security arsenal to a single product.
 And I say that despite current loyalties; a customer is going to feel better with a tried, tested, and true long-term solution.
-These four vendors led the market over the last four to five years and have been rewarded with sales and market share from very savvy cybersecurity shoppers.
+These four vendors led the market over the last four to five years and have been rewarded with sales and market share thanks to very savvy cybersecurity shoppers.
 Seeing how most large security vendors tend to stagnate after bouts of success, they show the difficulty of being large and innovative at the same time.
 However, this analysis is looking for what is bullet-proof with vendor longevity being a measure of that toughness.
-So how do we choose among the industry’s giants?
-Perhaps we can start with these five standard types of metrics: Performance, Implementation, Management, Support, and Value.
+So how do we choose amongst the industry’s giants?
+Perhaps we can start with these five standard types of metrics: Performance, Implementation, Management, Support and Value.

-- Implementation – Check Point and Palo Alto are “pureplay” vendors, confining their product line to their own vaguely defined category of cybersecurity.
+- Implementation – Check Point and Palo Alto are “pure play” vendors, confining their product line to their own vaguely defined category of cybersecurity.
 For different reasons, Cisco and Fortinet successfully fold connectivity into the cybersecurity realm.
 Cisco is able to offer its customers complete solutions, combining cybersecurity and connectivity products into custom packages.
-As an industry juggernaut that assimilates companies and technology, Cisco ensures that a business will never want for choices of others’ products.
+As an industry juggernaut that assimilates companies and technologies, Cisco ensures that a business will never want for choices of others’ products.
 Of course, this is a strength and weakness at the same time; having so many products and different ways of implementing them is an issue Cisco is burdened with.
 In fact, some of the differences between Cisco’s sister product lines are as different from each other as are products from completely different companies.
 Fortinet also offers a complete product line for security and connectivity, however, Fortinet has taken the “fabric” concept and made it a reality.
 Fortinet gets a lot of praise for its all-in-one management paradigm, where switches, routers, firewalls, and Wi-Fi are centrally managed by its FortiManager.
 It is now possible to simply deploy a switch into production and instantly implement it.
-In that respect, the Implementation benchmark in Enterprise firewall goes to Fortinet.
+In that respect, the implementation benchmark in Enterprise firewall goes to Fortinet.

-- Management – I wasn’t sure at first, but I had to look into what the industry is saying, or at least look into what the five prominent companies sampled were saying, before rendering judgement.
+- Management – I wasn’t sure at first, but I had to look into what the industry is saying, or at least look into what the five prominent companies sampled were saying, before rendering judgment.
 Some solid, above-average things are going on at Cisco, and who cares if Cisco has different management platforms for each of their firewall product lines.
 Cisco customers know which platform they need.
 So, after reading through the lists of “suggestions for improvement” (formerly known as the complaint box), users widely criticize about all the management interfaces across all vendors.
 More hopeful than frustrated, the tone of criticism is collaborative, insistent and specific.
-For example, one commenter says, “the Cisco interface is pretty good, except I wish they would have …. [specific feature mentioned,]” so, it’s clear users want more out of the management platforms.
-As for Check Point’s management, it seems to be less disliked than the other vendors. however, not finding any negative comments deserves praise for sure, and it doesn’t mean that Check Point is great, but it may be superior.
+For example, one commenter says, “the Cisco interface is pretty good, except I wish they would have …. [specific feature mentioned.]”
+It’s clear users want more out of the management platforms.
+As for Check Point’s management, it seems to be less disliked than the other vendors.
+However, not finding any negative comments deserves praise for sure, and it doesn’t mean that Check Point is great, but it may be superior.
 Since Check Point users seem to get what they want, I’ll choose Check Point as the firewall with the best overall management solution.

-The Omega Cyber Unit being described in this article is the cybersecurity product that if you had to wittle down your compilation of cybersecurity technologies down to a single product, what would that product be.
-We can expand this debate, and thoughts for expansion are welcome, but in accordance with this briefest of assessments, we can reach a conclusion.
-Without further ado, the award for the Omega Cyber Unit goes to the Enterprise Firewall from Fortinet, theFortiGate.
-So, folks out there in Cyberland, hang onto your FortiGate, as it may be the single most effective and respected product in the cybersecurity marketplace.
+The Omega Cyber Unit described in this article is the cybersecurity product, that if you had to whittle down your compilation of cybersecurity technologies to a single product, would be the last security product standing.
+We can expand this debate, but in accordance with this briefest of assessments, we have a conclusion.
+Without further ado, the award for the Omega Cyber Unit goes to the enterprise firewall from Fortinet, the FortiGate.
+So, folks out there in Cyberland, hang onto your FortiGate as it may be the single most effective and respected product in the cybersecurity marketplace.